-At the Kawartha Pine Ridge District School Board, we recognize that in the school environment, transitions happen at various stages and with varying frequency for students.
+At the Kawartha Pine Ridge District School Board (KPR), we recognize that in the school environment, transitions happen at various stages and with varying frequency for students.
 Some transitions occur on a regular basis between activities and settings within the routines of the school day.
 Other transitions, such as class excursions, occur less frequently.
-Significant transitions such as entry to school, between grades and divisions, from virtual learning to in-person learning, from elementary to secondary school, and from secondary school to the post-secondary destination happen periodically, are more complex, and include significant changes to many aspects of a student's routines.
+Significant transitions such as entry to school, between grades, programs and divisions, from elementary to secondary school, between schools and from secondary school to the post-secondary destination happen periodically, are more complex, and include significant changes to many aspects of a student's routines.